 The Cost of Enumeration Attacks

-The impact of these attacks extends beyond direct financial losses:
+The impact extends beyond direct financial losses:

 - Operational Costs